PieterBrune/PieterBrune/README.md

 #### A graduate of Le Wagon's <a href="https://www.lewagon.com/">Fullstack Web Development Bootcamp.</a>

 - 🔭 I’m currently <a href="https://gitlab.com/pieter.b" target="_blank">interning as a frontend developer</a> at <a href="https://www.sentineltech.com/" target="_blank">Sentinel</a> whilst freelancing as a fullstack developer and data analyst.
-- 🌱 I’m currently sharpening my skills in Ruby on Rails and learning Vue.js.
+- 🌱 I’m currently sharpening my skills in JavaScript and learning Vue.js.
 - 🍷 I'm a qualified winemaker.
 - 🏝️ I'm based in Bali, Indonesia.